 I like sitting and thinking about the questions, working them over in my head, putting the sentences together and constructing something.
 It can occasionally feel like working puzzle pieces.

 Like anyone, I would say that reading other people’s work inspires me very much.
-I love reading a good collection of poetry, or a memoir, or a short fiction collection or a novel.
+I love reading a good collection of poetry, a memoir, a short fiction collection, or a novel.
 I am always reading four or five books at once.
-I usually work that way, too. multiple projects at the same time so I can sit inside of whatever feels best to me in that moment.
+I usually work that way, too.
+Multiple projects at the same time so I can sit inside of whatever feels best to me in that moment.

 How do you overcome writer’s block?